 The Nagatoro Wintersweet festival will be on until the end of the third week in February.
 Usually, for the last two days of the wintersweet festival you can also enjoy the first two days of the Mt Hodo plum blossom festival:

 As I said above, the Nagatoro Mt Hodo Plum blossom festival overlaps with the wintersweet festival for one weekend.
 That’s the last weekend of the wintersweet festival and the first week of the plum blossom festival.
 But the plum blossom festival will then continue on until mid March.
 Other places renowned for plum blossoms (with festivals) in February in Saitama include, for example, Omiya Dai Ni Park and Ogose.
 During the latter (Ogose) children can enjoy a ride through the blossoms on a mini steam locomotive.
 There is also a plum blossom grove in Shinrin Park.
 But they don’t typically bloom until early March.

 7.Try your hand (feet!) at Ice Skating

 Date: until mid February

-Saitama prefecture have several seasonal outdoor ice rinks.
+Saitama prefecture has several seasonal outdoor ice rinks.
 They are usually open to the public during the winter months.
-The only natural outdoor ice rink is in Tokigawa.
-That one closes earlier than the others around the 10th of February.
-The artificial rink in Koshigaya Lake Town will be open until early March (weekends only), but Kawaguchi green center will close on February 24th.
+Most are artificial, with the only natural outdoor ice rink in Tokigawa (closed in 2021 on account of the coronavirus).
+That one closes earlier than the others in early February.
+Moreover, the popular artificial rink in Koshigaya Lake Town is also closed in 2021.
+However, Kawaguchi green center is open until around the end of February.